fontcala/libdl/python/README.md

 The c++ code in AutoEncoderExamples, SegmentationExamples and ClassificationExamples illustrates some different ways of using the library, which may or may not be useful to a user.
 Please refer to the documentation (target doc_doxygen) for proper guidelines.

+**Note:** In all of these examples the loss value has not been normalized, normalization of a loss value (eg: by the number of pixels or samples) is left to the user.
+Therefore loss values might appear relatively large.